 The project took off in a big way in 2012 when Faizal and Shabana Foundation, a brainchild of NRI industrialist Faizal E. Kottikollon, founder and chairman of Dubai-based KEF Holdings, pitched in with generous funds.

 The primary attraction of PRISM was multiple interventions.
-“Various entities like IIM- Kozhikode, Infosys, ISRO, [email protected], NITC, Regional Science Centre Calicut, alumni and individuals have supported this project.
+“Various entities like IIM- Kozhikode, Infosys, ISRO, IT@school, NITC, Regional Science Centre Calicut, alumni and individuals have supported this project.
 The major contribution came from Faizal and Shabana Foundation which raised the school to international standards,” says the MLA.
 The project also owes its success to government’s liberal financial support.

 PRISM – How it evolved